ecbush/xenoGI/README.rst

 xenoGI
 ======

-Code for detecting genomic island insertions in clades of microbes.
+Code for reconstructing genome evolution in clades of microbes.

 Requirements
 ------------